');

 About Schoharie, NY

-Schoharie is a small community in New York with a population of 1,078 residents.
-The median household income is $53,008 per year, which is near the national average.
-The median age in Schoharie is 34.8 years.
+Schoharie is a small town located in New York with a population of 1,078 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,008 per year, which is 29% below the national median of $75,149.
+The median age of 34.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Schoharie, NY